larryhastings/starvote/README.md

 2 or more candidates instead of one candidate.
 The candidates that get the most votes--or however the election is tabulated--win.

-But electing the most popular candidates in this way may be a poor representation of the electorate.
-For example, if you have a city election to fill five seats where
-60% of the voters vote only for party A, and 40% of the voters vote only for party B, all five seats are likely going to go to party A candidates.
+But electing only the most popular candidates can be a poor representation of the electorate.
+Let's say you have a city election to fill five seats.
+In this city, 60% of the voters vote only for party A, and 40% of the voters vote only for party B.  Bloc STAR Voting would very likely award all five seats to party A candidates.
+Is that fair?
+It seems like the ["tyranny of the majority".](https://en.wikipedia.org/wiki/Tyranny_of_the_majority)
-And maybe that's unfair--it's the
-["tyranny of the majority".](https://en.wikipedia.org/wiki/Tyranny_of_the_majority)

 There's an alternate approach to apportioning seats, used in political systems across the world, called "Proportional Representation".
 The idea is, you have N seats, and you assign portions of them based on representing portions of the populace.
-In the above example, you'd want to give three seats to party A and two seats to party B.
+In the above example, you'd *want* to give three seats to party A and two seats to party B.  What system could do that?

 Often proportional representation is done based on voting for parties rather than voting for candidates.
 This is